 A directional path describing how data moves between systems, services, or components.

 A data flow describes how information moves between the parts of a system: where it originates, what transforms it, where it rests, and where it leaves.
-It answers a question that an architecture diagram of boxes and arrows usually leaves implicit, which is what actually travels along each connection.
-Once you can see the flow, a surprising amount follows from it, including where data could leak and where its lineage breaks.
+It makes explicit what an architecture diagram of boxes and arrows usually leaves implicit, which is what actually travels along each connection.

 That deferral marks the line that still matters: data flow versus control flow.
 A data-flow view shows what information goes where and how it is reshaped.
 A control-flow view, the territory of flowcharts and control-flow graphs, shows the order in which steps execute and which branch is taken.
 The same program has both, and structured analysis chose data flow first on the argument that the shape of the data outlasts the shape of the procedure.